-- Underground structures or utilities that would have to be altered to make a facility compliant and would expand the project scope. - Adjacent development or buildings that would need to be moved or altered to make a facility fully compliant. - Required improvements that would alter the status of a Historic property. - Drainage that could not be maintained if an area is made fully accessible. - Underlying terrain that would require significant expansion of the project scope to achieve full compliance.
+- Underground structures or utilities that would have to be altered to make a facility compliant and would expand the project scope. - Adjacent development or buildings that would need to be moved or altered to make a facility fully compliant. - Required improvements that would alter the status of a historic property.

+- Drainage that could not be maintained if an area is made fully accessible. - Underlying terrain that would require significant expansion of the project scope to achieve full compliance.
 An example would be altering a roadway profile to make the cross slope of a crosswalk fully compliant.

 Project scope, not cost, should determine when existing constraints make an item technically infeasible.
+This has been supported by decisions from the Dept. of Justice.
 For example, a resurfacing project that does not include the relocation of existing utilities may be justified in providing a facility that does not comply fully with the standards and is accessible to the maximum extent feasible if those utilities prohibit compliance.
-However, a widening project that includes right-of-way acquisition and utility relocations would not be able to use that same justification because those elements are within the scope of the project.
+However, a widening project that includes right of way acquisition and utility relocations would not be able to use that same justification because those elements are within the scope of the project.

-Unaltered Existing Facilities & Transition Plan
+12.2.6 Unaltered Existing Facilities & the ADA Transition Plan